-Asian stock markets sink after Wall Street rally fades
+Global stocks, oil slip after Fed points to more rate hikes

 - Seattle home prices down $80,000 from peak amid unprecedented spike in homes sitting unsold

-ANALYST’S COMMENT: “The sense that the Fed is well on track to continue tightening policy de-railed the post mid-term relief rally in the markets,” said Vishnu Varathan of Mizuho Bank in a report.
+ANALYST’S COMMENT: “The sense that the Fed is well on track to continue tightening policy de-railed the post mid-term relief rally,” said Vishnu Varathan of Mizuho Bank in a report.
 The Fed cited a stronger job market and omitted mention of tighter financial conditions, “lowering the bar” for a December rate hike, said Varathan.

-ENERGY: Benchmark U.S. crude lost 14 cents per barrel to $60.53 in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude lost 90 cents per barrel to $59.77 in electronic trading on the New York Mercantile Exchange.
 The contract plunged $1 the previous session to $60.67.
-Brent crude, used to price international oils, gained 3 cents to $70.68 in London.
+Brent crude, used to price international oils, declined 95 cents to $69.70 in London.
 It dropped $1.42 on Thursday.